 In June 2009, the first high-speed domestic trains started, linking Kent to London.

-In 2009, the combined revenue expenditure by London councils and the GLA amounted to just over £22 billion.
+In 2009–2010 the combined revenue expenditure by London councils and the GLA amounted to just over £22 billion (£14.7 billion for the boroughs and £7.4 billion for the GLA).

-By 2010, London had recovered from the 2008 financial crisis, implemented new regulatory powers, and re-established its economic dominance.
+By 2010, London had recovered from the 2008 financial crisis, regained lost ground, and re-established its economic dominance.

 In 2010, foundations of a large timber structure, dated to 4800–4500 BC, were found on the Thames' south foreshore downstream from Vauxhall Bridge.